adobe/aepsdk-messaging-ios/Documentation/sources/content-card-ui/tutorial/listening-content-card-events.md

 # Listening to Content Card Events

-This tutorial explains how to listen to content card events in your application using the Messaging framework.
+This tutorial explains how to listen to content card events in your application.

 ## Overview

-The Messaging framework provides a way to listen to events from content cards displayed in your application.
+The Messaging extension provides a way to listen to events from content cards displayed in your application.
 The following functions can be implemented in conformance with the `ContentCardUIEventListening` protocol:

 - `onDisplay`
 - `onDismiss`